aaaaaa123456789/bspbuild/docs.md

 * `--titles <file>`: indicates a file containing title information for the input files.
 File titles will be used instead of file names if they are available in user messages and prompts.
 The format of this file will be described [in a separate section][section-titles].
+* `--titles-from-stdin`: indicates that title information for input files (as described for the previous option) should be read from standard input.
+The format of this data is identical.
 * `--sort-output-menu`: sorts the output file menu alphabetically, instead of in the order given in the command line.
   If this option is not given, files will appear in the order they are named in the command line, with source+target files appearing before target files.